-Note that a similar and acceptable alternative pattern would be to follow the recommended 12 point Full Range Calibration pattern, but substituting the > $\pm45^{\circ}$ of pitch with whatever pitch can be achieved and the $\pm30^{\circ}$ to $\pm40^{\circ}$ or roll with whatever roll can be achieved up to these limits.
+Note that a similar and acceptable alternative pattern would be to follow the recommended 12 point Full-Range Calibration pattern, but substituting the $>\pm45^{\circ}$ of pitch with whatever pitch can be achieved and the $\pm30^{\circ}$ to $\pm40^{\circ}$ or roll with whatever roll can be achieved up to these limits.
 (See Section 5.1.1)

-5.1.4 Hard Iron Only Calibration
+5.1.4 Hard-Iron-Only Calibration

 It is not uncommon for the hard-iron magnetic distortions around the SeaTRAX to change.
 Some reasons for this include significant temperature change or temperature shock to a system, as well as gradual aging of components.
-A Hard Iron Only Calibration allows for quick recalibration of the SeaTRAX for hard-iron effects, and generally is effective for operation and calibration in the tilt range of 3° or more (≥45° is preferred).
+A Hard-Iron-Only Calibration allows for quick recalibration of the SeaTRAX for hard-iron effects, and generally is effective for operation and calibration in the tilt range of 3° or more ($\geq 45^{\circ}$ is preferred).
 The recommended 6 point calibration pattern given below is a circle of alternately tilted, evenly spaced points, with as much tilt as expected during use.

-Pitch1 Roll1 Sample # Yaw 0° 1 max. negative max. negative 2 60° max. positive max. positive 3 120° max. negative max. negative max. negative max. negative
+Sample # Yaw Pitch 1 Roll 1

+1 0° max. negative max. negative

+2 60° max. positive max. positive

+3 120° max. negative max. negative

+4 180° max. positive max. positive

+5 240° max. negative max. negative

+6 300° max. positive max. positive

-Table 5-5: 6 Point Hard Iron Only Calibration Pattern
+Table 5-5: 6 Point Hard-Iron-Only Calibration Pattern

-For best results, the tilt experienced during calibration should match that experienced in service.
-For example, if the SeaTRAX will be subject to ±45° of pitch and roll when in service, then "max negative" should be -45° and "max positive" should be +45°.
+1. For best results, the tilt experienced during calibration should match that experienced in service.
+For example, if the SeaTRAX will be subject to $\pm 45^{\circ}$ of pitch and roll when in service, then "max negative" should be -45° and "max positive" should be $+45^{\circ}$.